Syllabus for

 Collaboration via Git and IDE's, Using an API, Group Project

 Unit Testing, JUnit.
+Compiling and running Java from command line.
 Validation and verification strategies.
 Build to the Test.

 Ch 3 Introduction to Agile Development